atc0005/ansible-role-lxd-testenv/README.md

   - *support for other distros and LXD versions may be added in a future release*

-- This version of the role assumes that the calling playbook specifies `localhost` only as the sole entry in the `hosts` list.
-Attempting to use `all` as a value for that parameter results in playbook/role failure.

 Future versions of this role are intended to better handle these issues.

 ## WARNINGS